-Welcome back to a new year and a new term.
-I hope that you have had a lovely break and are looking forward to the term ahead.
+Welcome back to a new term.
+I hope that you have had a lovely Easter and are looking forward to the term ahead.

-To keep you regularly informed, I will send home a weekly newsletter with information about the following week.
-If you have any questions or concerns, please do not hesitate to come to see me after school or put a message in your child's home school book.
+If you have any questions or concerns, please do not hesitate to come to see me after school or put a message in your child's home/school book.